CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab01.md

 ---

-### Task 2: Review project endpoints
+## Task 2: Review project endpoints

-The Azure AI Foundry project includes a number of endpoints that client applications can use to connect to the project and the models and AI services it includes.
+In this task, you’ll review the endpoints and authorization keys available in your Azure AI Foundry project.
+These endpoints are what client applications use to connect to the project, deployed models, and integrated Azure AI services.

 1. In the Management center page, in the navigation pane, under your project, select **Go to project**.